fatjosephina/al-khwarizmi/README.md

 This week, I made a program which demonstrates the creation of an array, a map in the form of a hash table, a stack, and a queue.
 The source code also contains comments explaining the differences between an array and a map (hash table) and between a stack and a queue, how they work, and when to use each one.
 The program reads lines from a text file and adds them to each data structure.

 View the source code [>here<](https://github.com/fatjosephina/al-khwarizmi/blob/main/AssignmentIII/AssignmentIII/Program.cs).
 View a Readme.md explaining the code in more detail [>here<](https://github.com/fatjosephina/al-khwarizmi/blob/main/AssignmentIII/README.md).
+# Week 11
+This week, I made a program which demonstrates various sorting algorithms.
+The algorithms included are bubble sort, insertion sort, selection sort, heap sort, quick sort, and merge sort.
+The source code also contains comments including descriptions of each one, best and worst runtimes, and pseudocode versions of these algorithms.
+The program reads numbers from a text file and sorts them using the different algorithms.
+It then prints the runtimes for how long each one took to sort the data and compares them in a summary.

+View the source code [>here<](https://github.com/fatjosephina/al-khwarizmi/blob/main/AssignmentV/AssignmentV/Program.cs).